ewolff/microservice-istio/HOW-TO-RUN.md

 Istio provides feature to add fault scenarios to the system.
 That makes it possible to test the system's resilience.
-`fault-injection.yaml` adds a 30s delay to REST requests to the order microservice.
+`fault-injection.yaml` will make all REST requests to the order microservice fail.
 You can add it to the system with `kubectl apply -f fault-injection.yaml` .
 If you make the shipping or invoicing microservices poll new information from the order microservice now, this takes quite a while